dobots/aim/README.md

     git commit --message "Merge zmqconnect as subdirectory \"zmqconnect\"" git push

-And later on the merges are done as:
+And later on the merges are done with:

-    git pull --strategy subtree aimconnect master
+    git pull --strategy subtree zmqconnect master

 How to indicate when a module is ready to be included in the compilation process will be described soon.